On the bias, risk and consistency of sample means in multi-armed bandits: Introduction

 We begin by noting that a single-armed bandit is simply a random walk, a setting where adaptive stopping has been extensively studied, since even the simplest of asymptotic questions are often nontrivial.
-For example, if a random walk is stopped at an increasing sequence of stopping times, the corresponding sequence of stopped sample means does \emph{not} necessarily converge to $\mu$, even in probability, without regularity conditions on the distribution and stopping rules (see Ch.1 of \citet{gut2009stopped}).
+For example, if a random walk is stopped at an increasing sequence of stopping times, the corresponding sequence of stopped sample means does \emph{not} necessarily converge to $\mu$, even in probability, without regularity conditions on the distribution and stopping rules (see Ch.1 of \cite{gut2009stopped}).
 The book by \cite{gut2009stopped} on stopped random walks is an excellent reference, beginning from the seminal paper of \cite{wald1948optimum}, and summarizing decades of advances in sequential analysis.
-Some relevant authors include \citet{anscombe1952large,richter1965limit,starr1966asymptotic,starr1972further}, since they discuss inferential questions for stopped random walks or stopped tests, often in parametric and asymptotic settings.
+Some relevant authors include \cite{anscombe1952large,richter1965limit,starr1966asymptotic,starr1972further}, since they discuss inferential questions for stopped random walks or stopped tests, often in parametric and asymptotic settings.
 As far as we know, most of these results have not been extended to the MAB setting, which naturally involves adaptive sampling and choosing.
 Motivated by this, we provide new consistency results that hold in the fully adaptive setting.

-Next, for the problem of estimation following a sequential test, \citet{cox1952note} and \citet{siegmund1978estimation} developed an asymptotic expression for the size of the bias of the sample mean.
-Further, the moment bounds derived in \citet{de2004self, pena2008self} for self-normalized processes can be converted into bounds, on the $\ell_p$-risk of the sample mean.
-However, both sets of results apply only for a fixed arm (since they work in the one-armed setting), for a specific stopping rule (a sample mean crossing a boundary) and for a restricted class of arms (in our context, sub-Gaussian arms) and do not directly apply to adaptively chosen arms in an MAB setting, unlike the results that our paper derives.
+For the problem of estimation following a sequential test, \cite{cox1952note} and \cite{siegmund1978estimation} developed an asymptotic expression for the size of the bias of the sample mean.
+Further, the moment bounds derived in \cite{de2004self, pena2008self} for self-normalized processes can be converted into bounds, on the $\ell_p$-risk of the sample mean.
+However, both sets of results are only relevant to the case of a fixed arm (since they work in the one-armed setting), a specific stopping rule (a sample mean crossing a boundary) and a restricted class of arms (in our context, sub-Gaussian arms), and do not directly apply to adaptively chosen arms in MAB settings, unlike the results obtained in this paper.